laurenoldham1202/final-project/README.md

 sites for each of the top 4 seeded teams (four teams in each seed for 16 total top teams each year) from 1985 to 2020 to establish patterns, potential biases, and test the NCAA's claim of geographic preference.**

+Obsessed with so-called 'chaos,' college basketball fans thrive on the unpredictability of the first and second rounds of the NCAA tournament.
+While higher ranked/seeded teams are expected to make deep runs, it is not uncommon for them to get upset by lower ranked teams ([sorry UVA fans](https://www.usatoday.com/story/sports/college/columnist/dan-wolken/2018/03/17/umbc-virginia-upset-jairus-lyles-ncaa-tournament/434704002/)).
+Teams want every advantage they can entering the first weekend of the tournament.
+The advantage of playing at a site closer to the school location is both pragmatic and psychological.
+The players are still attending classes, so it is logistically easier to travel shorter distances.
+Furthermore, playing closer to the school allows the team's fan base and families a better opportunity to watch them play, giving them as much of a [home court advantage](https://kenpom.com/blog/mining-point-spread-data-home-court-advantage/) as possible.

 ## Data